leandromoreira/digital_video_introduction/README.md

 But if I tell you that there is a **better method** which uses even fewer bits?!
 First, let's treat the `frame 0` as a collection of well-defined partitions and then we'll try to matches the blocks from `frame 0` on `frame 1`.
 We can think of it as **motion estimation**.

+> ### Wikipedia - block motion compensation
+> "**Block motion compensation** divides up the current frame into non-overlapping blocks, and the motion compensation vector **tells where those blocks come from** (a common misconception is that the previous frame is divided up into non-overlapping blocks, and the motion compensation vectors tell where those blocks move to).
+The source blocks typically overlap in the source frame.
+Some video compression algorithms assemble the current frame out of pieces of several different previously-transmitted frames."

 ![delta frames](/i/original_frames_motion_estimation.png "delta frames")

 We could estimate that the ball moved from `x=0, y=25` to `x=6, y=26`, the **x** and **y** values are the **motion vectors**.
 One **further step** we can do to save bits is to **encode only the motion vector difference** between the last block position and the predicted, so the final motion vector would be `x=6 (6-0), y=1 (26-25)`